-Triggered Actions allow data manipulation and calculations by constructing application logic with a visual interface.
-These Triggered Actions will execute on specified events to perform actions on data in your tables.
+Triggered Actions allow data manipulation, calculations and sending notifications by constructing application logic with a visual interface.
+They will be executed on specified events to perform actions on data in your tables.
 Changes in one table can affect data in other tables.

-- Hover over the table you wish to create a trigger on, then select More, then Triggered Actions.
+- Hover over the table you wish to create a trigger on, then click More > Triggered Actions.

-- Or select the table by clicking on the table name.
+- Select the table by clicking the table name.
 This will open the Datasheet tab for the table.
-Then select the tab labeled Triggered Actions.
+Then select the Triggered Actions tab.

 Creating a Trigger